pityq/mustaine.github.io/_posts/2019-01-09-monorepo-just-do-it.md

 When I left, *universe* had around 120 microservices in the mono-repo, all the services for UniversalCredit at the government and it was **successful**.

-We work hard improving the pipeline, thanks to the incremental builds and buck caches the build times were reduced considerably because the majority of builds only requires a partial build and run tests only for the modules that have changed.
+We worked hard improving the pipeline, thanks to the incremental builds and buck caches the build times were reduced considerably because the majority of builds only require a partial build and run tests only for the modules that have changed.
 Usually, builds could take up to 20 minutes having a release candidate as a result.

-When using mono-repo looks a good idea to run all the platform locally, but please do not do that.
+When using mono-repo looks like a good idea to run all the platform locally, but please do not do that.
 Initially, it is very tempting but later will require a very powerful laptop.
 Instead, define well the service boundaries, trust those boundaries and relay on stubs for those services.

 #### At Zopa